csiddu/Frontend-Treasure/README.md

 <h2><font size="6"><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Rocket.png" alt="Rocket" width="40" height="40" /> Let's start exploring </font></h2>
 <br>
 </div>

+#### Select an existing issue or create a new issue.
+Then follow the below steps:

 **1. Fork the repository:**
 - Go to the GitHub repository you want to contribute to.